CXwudi/openapi-vocadb-java-client-autofixer/README.md

 separated by comma (like `pvServers: "NicoNicoDouga, Youtube"`).

 This fixer also globally replaces all strings `ApiApi` to `Api`.
-If a file name contains such string, the file is also renamed.
+If a file name contains such a string, the file is also renamed.